 71 − 14 = 57

-So, what do the different groupings actually mean?
+So, what is a Net Promoter Score grouping and what do the different groupings actually mean?

 “I really love your product.
 It’s exactly what I have been looking for!”

-A promoter will go out of their way to recommend your product or service, often unprompted.
+A promoter is often a loyal customer who will go out of their way to follow your brand and recommend your products or services, often unprompted.
 They are willing to put their personal reputation on the line for it.

 “It’s pretty good.
 I had a few issues here and there, but it got the job done.”

 A passive probably liked your product or service, but it wasn’t a slam dunk.
-They may mention it in the right context, but they are unlikely to personally vouch for it.
+They may mention it in the right context, but they are unlikely to personally vouch for it as the best available product in the marketplace.

 “I wasn’t able to get it to work.
 I tried for hours.
 This is so frustrating!”

 A detractor will proactively take any opportunity to dissuade people from using your product or service.
-They often speak louder than promoters.
+They often speak louder than promoters, and can have a highly negative impact on your overall NPS score.

-Collect verbatim feedback from happy and unhappy customers alike.
+Collect a range of verbatim feedback from happy and unhappy customers alike.

 Net Promoter Score is comprised of a carefully crafted single-question survey.
 Customers answer this question in two parts.
 The first part is a 0–10 numerical rating.
 This provides a standardized quantitative benchmark that can be tracked over time and compared to others in your industry.

-Your Net Promoter Score survey can be distributed through a variety of methods – email, link, or even in person.
+Your Net Promoter Score survey can be distributed through a variety of methods – email, link, or on your website.
 Most companies find it helpful to have a dedicated NPS software to deliver the survey automatically after the customer has had a full experience of the brand.
-These platforms also help tally the responses and calculate your score.
+These platforms also help tally the responses and calculate your NPS score.

-Your score allows you to quantify how changes you make to your product or service affect the customer experience over time.
+What is Net Promoter Score in relation to tracking?
+Your score allows you to quantify how changes you make to your product or service affect the customer experience and long-term business performance.

 Unexpected shipping delays